 Variable annuities can decrease value due to fees and stock market volatility.
 Due to stock market volatility, fixed and fixed indexed annuities can not go down in value.
-However, a fixed indexed annuity could lose value to fees for an additional benefit in rare cases.
+However, in rare cases, a fixed indexed annuity could lose value to fees for an additional benefit.
 For example, this scenario would occur if the retirement plan earned zero interest and the fees for the additional benefit were higher than the minimum guarantee.

 Can annuities be transferred?

 Annuities can be transferred from one annuity to another without a tax penalty if appropriately transferred by utilizing the insurance company’s direct transfer or 1035 exchange form.

 Can annuities fail?